 The third objective aims to promote exhibitions of his work, either singly as part of other exhibitions, or more importantly large exhibitions of his work only.
 Petit’s work and achievement can best be appreciated when viewing many examples alongside each other.
 In this way it is possible to appreciate the incredible range and beauty of our architectural heritage, from across Europe, and begin to see what he was trying to communicate as a pre-impressionist.

 The Society has developed records of the locations of many Petit works and is always keen to hear from Petit owners to add to its records.
 It offers to support any proposed exhibition of Petit with advice and interpretative material, and helping exhibitors understand the range of work available, and sourcing such material, whether from public or private collections.

 Activities: Public Collections

-Finally, we aimed to place reference collections of his work in museums.
+Finally, we aimed to ensure that there will be reference collections of his work in museums.
 By reference collections we mean covering all his different styles, which varied over his lifetime, and including architectural sketches and work of his sisters for comparison, and so that these are no longer a source of confusion.
 The biggest public collection at present is at the National Library of Wales.
-It is not representative, not very accessible for most of the population, and nothing is on display; so in the longer term we plan for something larger, more central, and more visible.
+It is not very accessible for most of the population, and nothing is on display; so in the longer term we plan for something larger, more central, and more visible.